Applying for award funding

 Trustees review applications at quarterly meetings throughout the year.
 One of the quarterly meetings also includes our AGM.

-As of 23 March 2020, applications are closed until further notice.
-Any applications we've already received will be reviewed at our next meeting.
+As of 25 February 2021, applications are open.
+Any applications we receive will be reviewed at our next meeting.

 Criteria for reviewing applications